 Often times the best way to start building a project like a Patreon is by seeing what others who’ve already experienced success are doing.
-For that reason, you may be wanting to look for the best Patreon models — in other words, you're looking for Patreons that have already figured out how to be successful.
+For that reason, you may want to discover the best Patreon models.

 What your success comes down to is what kind of connection you have with your supporters.
 Do they believe in you?
 Do you interact with them?
 Do they want to see you grow?
 Are you offering Patreon rewards (like personalized video thank you messages via Bonjoro) that will inspire them to pledge to your Patreon?
 Do you have a big enough audience that can collectively help you create a successful Patreon?